Guiorgy/GitignoreParserNet/README.md

   'node_modules/mocha/README.md'
 ];

-// only files that are not gitignored files.filter(gitignore.accepts);
+// produce only files that are not gitignored let list = files.filter(gitignore.accepts);

-// only files that *are* gitignored files.filter(gitignore.denies);
+// produce only files that *are* gitignored let list = files.filter(gitignore.denies);
 ```

 ### Notes